What to Know

 This is technically the second model of the Apple Watch.
 It can cost as much as $80, which makes it a questionable purchase since a new Series 3 is only twice the cost with many improvements.
 This model is significantly better than the first generation but pales in comparison to the newer Apple Watch models.

 This is the first Apple Watch that can safely be worn swimming and can track your workouts in the water.
-However, you still can't update this watch beyond watchOS 6 (the most current operating system is watchOS 9).
-The average used Apple Watch Series 2 will set you back $100 but can occasionally be found cheaper.
+However, you still can't update this watch beyond watchOS 6 (the latest Apple Watch update is watchOS 11).
+The average used Apple Watch Series 2 will set you back around $50 but can occasionally be found cheaper.

 Apple Watch Series 3